DJFPaul/grandMA2-Chataigne-Module/README.md

      **Active Page:**
           This is where all executors defined in the **Dynamic** sections will generate and update their data elements in.
-          When you change **Active Page** the elements will be overwritten / constatnly updated with the page you change to.
+          When you change **Active Page** the same elements will be updated with the new incomming data of the selected page.

      **Page1, Page2, Page3...**
-          Playbacks from the **Static** section will generate separate page entries for each page and their respective defined Executors here.
+          Playbacks from the **Static** section will generate separate page entries for each page and their respective Executors here.
           These pages will always contain the same Executors, regardless of what **Active Page** you are on.

      ### Datablocks